3+ Deadly Mobile App Marketing Mistakes Killing Your App Revenue

 If you can implement a strong monetization strategy and know your lifetime value, you will be far ahead of the competition.

-2. How Do You Determine the Lifetime Value?
+1.2.
+How Do You Determine The Lifetime Value?

-One of the easiest ways to calculate an estimate is by dividing the Total Revenue for a chosen period of time by the Number of Customers for a chosen period of time.
+Then when you finally begin selling, you could rework out the estimates by dividing the Total Revenue for a chosen period of time by the Number of Customers over the same chosen period of time.

-So, I encourage you to think: How can you position your App so that users are not only interested in paying you, but will do so two, three, or even ten times over the course of a year?
+And as you leverage the findings as guidelines, you should start developing a strategy for positioning the mobile app so that its users are not only interested in paying you once, but will do so two, three, or even ten times over the course of the year.

 Just like Uber, you need to shift your mindset from one upfront sale to long-term sales.

-Mistake #2: Seeing App Marketing As An Expense – Not An Investment
+#2: Handling App Marketing As An Expense – Not An Investment

-The second biggest mistake owners make is not spending enough on the right app marketing strategies, both paid and organic.
+The second biggest mistake app owners make is not spending enough on the right mobile app marketing strategies, both paid and organic.

-Unfortunately, most make the mistake of seeing marketing as an expense instead of an investment.
-Oftentimes, app owners will say, “I’ve allocated $50k or $100k total marketing budget for this app.”
+Unfortunately, most of them make the mistake of seeing mobile app marketing as an expense instead of an investment.
+That’s why, in fact, you’ll hear app owners saying something like, “I’ve allocated a marketing expenditure of $50k or $100k to social media campaigns.”

-Marketing is an investment – but only if it’s done right.
+The truth about mobile app marketing, however, is that it’s an investment – but only if it’s done right.

-1. Why Should You Spend More On App Marketing?
+2.1.
+Why Should You Spend More On Mobile App Marketing?

-If you gave me $1, and I gave you $5 back, would that be a good deal?
+If you gave me $1, and I gave you $5 back, wouldn’t that be a good deal?

-Of course, it is!
-That’s a pretty amazing return on investment.
-Wouldn’t you want to do that deal again?
-You would want to continue that growth and momentum as long as possible.
+Of course, it would.
+5:1 is undeniably a pretty solid return on investment.
+So, of course, it’s only natural that you’d want to do that deal again, and possibly maintain the same growth and momentum for as long as possible.

-This seems like common sense – but when it comes to app marketing, most people just allocate a certain amount and miss out on the possible returns.
+The idea might seem like common sense – but when it comes to mobile app marketing, most people rush to randomly allocate a fixed amount, and then end up missing out on all the potential extra returns.

-You need to start thinking differently about marketing and focus on the return on investment – instead of the initial expense.
+If you desire better results than you’re currently getting, you need to start thinking differently about app marketing and focus on the subsequent return on investment – instead of the initial expense.

-I’m sure that you want to launch your app for the same reason many people do: you want to make a difference.
-However, the reality is that your app won’t be able to impact the number of people you set out for without substantial marketing.
+While I’m sure that you’d want to launch your app for the same reason many people do, the reality is that your subsequent app marketing campaigns won’t be able to reach that many prospects without a substantial budget.

-2. How Much Should I Spend on App Marketing?
+2.2.
+How Much Should I Spend On Mobile App Marketing?

-This is how the top-most successful app business owners think.
-Marketing is an investment because it’s the #1 driver to help you reach your app goals.
+This is how the most successful mobile app business owners think.
+Marketing, to them, is an investment because it’s the #1 driver to reaching their mobile app goals.